opnsense/docs/source/manual/gui.rst

 In the Lobby you can:

 * Look at the dashboard with widgets
-* View the 2 clause BSD license
+* View the 2-clause BSD license
 * Change your password
 * Logout

 Menu Area
 ---------
-The Menu area holds all the primary and sub menu's.
+The Menu area holds all the primary menus and submenus.
 Here you can select what part of the system you want to watch or change.

 You can see the layering on the menu.
 There are three levels: